4.1. Overview

 We think it makes sense to

-1. first get familiar with the nextnanomat user interface (using the nextnano++ software) and
+1. first get familiar with the nextnanomat user interface (using the nextnano++ tool) and

-You can solve the Schrödinger equation for a QCL heterostructure subject to an electric field using the nextnano++ software.
+You can solve the Schrödinger equation for a QCL heterostructure subject to an electric field using the nextnano++ tool.

 You can find simple QCL wave function calculation (including intersubband transition matrix elements) examples here: